RhetTbull/osxphotos/README.md

                                   iTerm2 (use with Terminal.app).
 This is faster and more reliable than the default AppleScript interface.
-  --report <path to export report>
+  --report REPORT_FILE            Write a CSV formatted report of all files that
-                                  Write a CSV formatted report of all files that were exported.
+                                  were exported.
   --cleanup                       Cleanup export directory by deleting any files
                                   which were not included in this export set.